States were once sovereign.

 5. States can no longer control the creature they created.
 Example: 1968 Utah Supreme Court decision in Dyett v.
 Turner, 439 P.2d 266 has a critical examination of the problems of the 14th Amendment.
 The Utah Supreme Court justices said “We feel like galley slaves chained to our oars by a power from which we cannot free ourselves, but like slaves of old we think we must cry out when we can see the boat heading into the maelstrom directly ahead of us”.

 Local judges are not controlled by their State.
 They are federally controlled.
-Judges in every State are bound thereby (Article 6, second paragraph).
+Judges in every State are bound thereby (U.S. Constitution Article 6, second paragraph).

 7. By getting a SSN you disavow any allegiance to a State government.
-Once a 14th Amendment citizen, always a 14th Amendment citizen — “finally disavowed” — in other words once you volunteer you cannot expatriate from the federal prison you volunteered into.
+Once a 14th Amendment citizen, always a 14th Amendment citizen — your State citizenship was “finally disavowed” are the words in the Expatriation Act — in other words once you volunteer you cannot expatriate from the federal prison you volunteered into.
 This explains why US citizens are taxed everywhere in the world they move to.
 More info is in my essay Why don’t we have rights anymore?
 In my essay I explain why the expatriation Act was passed the day before they ratified the 14th Amendment.
 Once you jump the fence into the federal government, you cannot jump back.* This is why the U.S. is one of the two countries on the globe that taxes their citizens wherever they are located.

 Do not misread the Expatriation Act.
 (Link — chapter 249 starts near the bottom of page 223) The Act says: “This claim of foreign allegiance should be promptly and finally disavowed:…”